hotello/collection-fast/packages/collection-fast/README.md

 ```js
 Posts.insert({title: 'Hello World!'});
 ```
 you can set an unlimited amount of functions to alter that data and to prepare your documents to be inserted or updated in the database.
 You can set those hooks everywhere you want.
+Refer to [useful-dicts](https://github.com/hotello/useful-dicts) docs for more.
 ```js
 // executed before insert
 Posts.hooks.add('posts.insert.before', function(post) {